cbernatz/guess-that-admin/prd/game-design.md

 1. A host creates a game
 2. Team members join that game
-3. Team members submit a fun about themselves
+3. Team members join the lobby and submit a fun fact about themselves
 4. Host starts the game
 5. A fun fact is displayed
 6. Everyone, including the host, votes on who they think it is